14 questions to ask a mortgage lender

 What do I need to bring to closing?

-Do I need homeowner's insurance?
+Do I need specific homeowner’s insurance?

-homeowner's insurance covers damage or loss of your home and personal possessions from things like fire, storms, theft and vandalism.
+Lenders require proof that a home is, or will be, adequately insured.
+Homeowner’s insurance covers damage or loss of your home and personal possessions from things like fire, storms, theft and vandalism.
 General liability coverage also protects you in case someone is injured while on your property.

-It's important to note is that most homeowner's insurance doesn't cover flood damage.
-If your home lies in a flood plain or may suffer damage from heavy rains, flash flooding or mudflows, you may also be required to have separate flood insurance.
+Homeowner’s insurance may not cover flood damage unless you request it.
+If your home lies in a flood plain or may suffer damage from heavy rains, flash flooding or mudflows, you may also be required to have separate flood insuranceOpens overlay.

 Speak to your lender about the coverage you’ll need, when you’ll need it and how to prove you have it.